 Suddenly concerned about her king, Freya runs off into the grotto.
 Freya, wait, we have to go back to the overworld to save!
 It’s very important!
 Okay, now we can save your keg or whatever.

-As a dying soldier explained, the dungeon gimmick in the grotto is a preposterous locking system made of bells that melt after you use them, costing the Burmecian military millions annually.
+As a dying soldier explained, the gameplay gimmick in the grotto is a preposterous locking system made of bells that melt after you use them, costing the Burmecian military millions annually.
 To make things worse, this potentially interesting idea (and you know it has potential because it’s basically just a Zelda key setup) was undercut by a truly weak crop of level design.
-If I break it down: you go through a tutorial door; then choose from three doors, one of which is a dead end with a replacement bell; and the other of which lead to different parts of the same room.
+If I break it down: you go through a tutorial door; then choose from three doors, one of which is a dead end with an immediate replacement bell; and the other of which lead to different parts of the same room.
 And that’s… it?
 There are basically just two doors, and in a strictly linear order, with a Let’s Make a Deal finale that turns out to be a total fake-out (there were other ways to make all three doors accessible even if you didn’t want to lock players out!).
 Were you even trying?

 In the second room, you end up running into Zorn and Thorn again, in charge of a strike force of Black Mages that keep shouting “KILL!” as they steamroll the unfortunate Burmecians.
 Aw, c’mon Burmecians!
 These chumps take like two close-combat hits, max!
-That’s actually really pathetic in this game!
+That’s actually really pathetic as enemies!
 I’m actually a little confused as to why they’re passing off such unremarkable enemies as superweapons?
-The game never bothers to make any of the generic Black Mages so much as stronger than the curve, and I’d argue a lot of them are below the curve (it reminds me of Seifer’s boss battles in FFVIII in that regard: a supposed big-shot who for some reason seemed weaker to us than the other bosses, except this time at the standard enemy tier).
-After fighting through the Mages, Zorn and Thorn fled the scene, leaving us to work out the rest of the dungeon’s puzzle on our own.
+The game never bothers to make any of the generic Black Mages so much as stronger than the curve, and I’d argue a lot of them are below the curve (it reminds me of Seifer’s boss battles in FFVIII in that regard: a supposed big-shot who for some reason seemed weaker to us than the other bosses, except this time at the standard enemy tier?).
+After fighting through the Mages, Zorn and Thorn fled the scene, leaving us to work out the rest of the dungeon’s “puzzle” on our own.
 The next room saw encounters with a Lamia enemy, who could Entice the party members into Confusion and buff her attack so hard that she could one-shot us (thankfully, the game didn’t stop buffing after reaching this high point, often giving us free turns!).
 To complicate things, Kyle’s strategy guide had informed us that the Lamia had a Blue Magic spell, so we got wiped out once and nearly twice trying to get it.

 Speaking of Kyle’s strategy guide, the BradyGames guide hyped as “The ONLY Official Guide”… it’s a slapdash piece of crap.
-Huge chunks of its content are “Enhanced by PlayOnline,” meaning the content was online instead of a part of the book, no better than the walkthroughs that were killing the industry.
+Huge chunks of its content are “Enhanced by PlayOnline,” meaning the content was online instead of a part of the book, no better than the walkthroughs that were killing the strategy guide industry.
 I can’t decide if this was done because someone myopic suit at BradyGames misunderstood the situation and decided that “the internet is beating us so let’s get on the internet,” or if the guide was simply incomplete and they were using PlayOnline as their dumping ground for everything they had missed by press day.
 Pathetic.

 Moguta actually serves an important side-quest purpose, as he remains in this dungeon (we’re not far from the exit, but that’s still surprising for a one-of-a-kind NPC “shop” like this) and will reward you for giving him Kupo Nuts that you receive from the Mognet sidequest.
 Why they don’t just give you the Mognet prizes directly, I don’t know, but Final Fantasy has been going down a path of increasingly obscure sidequests during the PSX and PS2 era, and eventually you just sort of shrug it off as one of those things you’re never going to do.
-I mean, probably, we did virtually 100% FFVIII, after all.
+I mean, probably.
+We did virtually 100% FFVIII, after all.

 Moguta gives you the special bell you need to reach the boss room after you try to leave, a flying ray called Master Gizamaluke (just Gizamaluke in the battle due to space limits).
 While normally an ally of the Burmecians, Gizamaluke was now under control of Zorn and Thorn.
-Unfortunately, Gizamaluke had a bad habit of Muting or outright offing Vivi before he could do anything.
-Actually, I haven’t mentioned it yet, but we’d been having loads of trouble without a White Mage in the party.
+Unfortunately, Gizamaluke had a bad habit of Muting or outright offing Vivi before our Black Mage could do anything.
+Actually, I haven’t mentioned it yet, but we’d been having loads of trouble without a White Mage in the party!
 No defensive buffs for boss fights were just the tip of the iceberg – we burned through nearly thirty potions over the course of the dungeon and had to restock!
 We haven’t under-shopped for items since… well, the very end of P2EP, but before that, we hadn’t under-shopped for items since FFII’s Jade Passage!

 Naturally, it didn’t help that we had Zidane do nothing but Steal the entire fight and he still didn’t get away with the Ice Rod we were really hoping for, since it would have taught Vivi his first –ra level spell (ironically, we later got the Ice Rod from a shop, but because we had other –ra spells to learn at that point, we didn’t equip it until we were settling down for the night, so Vivi still doesn’t have the spell!).
 Yeah, this fight was kind of a ramshackle.
 You can’t top what happened to us at the end, though, when everyone but Zidane was dead, and Kyle basically started attacking Gizamaluke as a Hail Mary, only for it to work and save the day in a single blow!